paul-goodall/docker_data_science_lab/README.md

 - on the first running, the `rstudio/` folder (or whatever you changed it to) is created and the session is treated as a fresh start.
 If the folder `rstudio/` already exists, it will assume you are resuming from a previous session, with all the relevant settings (and dotfiles etc) from your home dir.
 - Only the `/home/rstudio` folder in the container is persisted and mapped with your local machine, everything else is ephemeral.

+The first usage may take a few mins to download the image (~6GB).

 ## Mac usage:

 Open a Terminal and follow the commands below: